ryedin/site/_deployment/rolling-updates.md

 #### Stopping an old process

-* One Process running the previous Release will be stopped
+* One Process running the previous Release will be stopped.

 #### Repeat